ibm-cloud-docs/key-protect/at-events.md

 ### Severity is at critical level for an event

-The severity for all Activity Tracker events with Key Protect are based on the type of request that was made, then status code.
+The severity for all Activity Tracker events with {{site.data.keyword.keymanagementserviceshort}} are based on the type of request that was made, then status code.
 For example, if you make a delete key request with an invalid key, but you are also unathenticated for the service instance that you included in the request, the unathentication will take precedence and the event will be evaluated as a `401` bad request call with a severity of `critical`.